RECLAIMING IMPORT VAT IN THE UNITED KINGDOM

 The overseas company bears all landed costs, including transportation charges, import duty and taxes levied on the goods by the UK Customs Authorities.

 B. How import duty and taxes are charged in the UK ?

 When sending a Delivered Duty Paid (DDP) shipment to UK, an overseas company handles the shipment to a forwarding agent like FedEx, DHL or UPS, to name but a few.
 The latter arranges customs clearance in UK in the name and on the behalf of the shipper.

 The freight forwarder or carrier pays in advance the duty and taxes to UK Customs, and returns an invoice corresponding to the taxes prepaid to the shipper.

-C. Can my company reclaim import VAT for DDP shipment to UK ?
+C. Can my company reclaim import VAT charged in the UK ?

 YES!
 But a prior VAT registration of your company in the UK may be required.